 Released in February 1986, Janet Jackson’s third album is, not only her breakthrough but, for me, her masterpiece.
 And that’s in no small part thanks to producers Jimmy Jam and Terry Lewis who also co-wrote most of the songs on Control with Jackson and helped her find her own true songwriting self.

-Deliciously laden with bags of ass-kicking attitude, What Have You Done For Me Lately is the pivotal track the first 45, issued a month in advance of the long-player, which would spearhead an hour’s worth of minimalist synth-driven funk and swoonsome ballads that totally redefined Jackson and turned her into a pop superstar.
+Deliciously laden with bags of ass-kicking attitude, the kiss-off What Have You Done For Me Lately is the pivotal track the first 45, issued a month in advance of the long-player, which would spearhead an hour’s worth of minimalist synth-driven funk and swoonsome ballads that totally redefined Jackson and turned her into a pop superstar.

-Hitting third position in Britain that April (George Michael and, er, Falco were the culprits not giving Janet complete chart control), What Have You Done For Me Lately and the subsequent singles Nasty and the title track Control can be seen as forerunners of an entire generation’s worth of female R&B artists and their songs, showing their male counterparts where it’s really at.
+Hitting third position in Britain that April (dastardly George Michael and, er, Falco were the culprits not giving Janet complete chart control), What Have You Done For Me Lately and the subsequent singles Nasty and the title track Control can be seen as forerunners of an entire generation’s worth of female R&B artists and their songs, showing their male counterparts where it’s really at.

 Janet Jackson may not be considered a feminist performer by most, but that tantalising triumvirate were undeniably important for a lot of future female performers, kicking some serious collective butt along the way.
 Forgive me if this sounds shallow, it’s not meant to.
 I totally regard this song as a fierce feminist anthem, and JJ sounds as tough as nails.
 Certainly a lot less troubled than Michael.